NAME: Tuesdays Track workouts

 LOCATION: The University of Tulsa Track and Field

 WHAT: Join us for a free weekly track workout presented by Fleet Feet Sports Tulsa, Tulsa Running Club & OU Physicians.
 Warm up starts at 5:45pm, workout starts at 6pm.
 Plenty of pace groups, open to all abilities and fitness levels.
-For most of the summer the workout is also offered at 6am and follows the same schedule.

 HOW TO REGISTER: No registration necessary but check out the Facebook group to stay informed about new schedules and events!